Language Requirement: None

 Program Highlights:

-• Collaborate with Indigenous leaders, policy-makers, and community activists on climate resilience projects.
+• Collaborate with Indigenous leaders, policy-makers, and community activists on environmental justice projects.

 • Participate in cultural excursions and activities, including homestays and visits to significant local sites.

-• Develop and execute a community-based project focused on climate adaptation.
+• Develop and execute a community-based project focused on environmental justice.

 After the in-country experience, you will have a one-week break, followed by a remote project phase.
 During this final stage, you will work on completing your projects, finalizing deliverables, and preparing comprehensive reports for submission to community partners.

-This program offers a unique opportunity to understand and contribute to the fight against climate change from a deeply rooted Indigenous perspective, striving to make a tangible impact on the communities in Samoa.
+This program offers a unique opportunity to understand and contribute to the environmental justice efforts from a deeply rooted Indigenous perspective, striving to make a tangible impact on the communities in Samoa.

 Dates and Deadlines